ChamalGomesHSO/resume/README.md

 ### NMG Consulting - Actuarial Intern/ Modeling Analyst
 *2018 Nov - 2019 Apr*

-- Regulatory RBC submissions for clients and assisted the benchmarking of industry RBC data.
+- **Regulatory Reporting and Benchmarking:** Managed Regulatory Risk-Based Capital (RBC) submissions for clients, contributing to the benchmarking of industry RBC data to ensure compliance and enhance strategic decision-making
-- Supported the Prediction Consulting team in a research effort to demonstrate the application of machine learning methods to fraud detection.
-Responsible for the model design for unsupervised learning algorithms (e.g. Restricted Boltzmann Machines) and the evaluation of their efficacy against supervised learning techniques.
+- **Machine Learning in Fraud Detection:** Collaborated with the Prediction Consulting team on a research initiative to apply machine learning methods for fraud detection, focusing on model design and performance evaluation
-- Support the development of certain supervised and unsupervised machine learning models in R and Python, which were tested against their suitability to detect auto insurance fraud application.
-- Creating a report describing the functionality of the models and their advantages and disadvantages with respect to the problem of fraud detection.
+- **Comprehensive Reporting:** Authored detailed reports documenting the functionality, advantages, and limitations of various machine learning models in the context of fraud detection, providing actionable insights for stakeholders.

 ---